Things on this page are fragmentary and immature notes/thoughts of the author. Please read with your own judgement!

 -

-stands for the last parameter of last command. -
+!$stands for the last parameter of last command. -

-stands for the last parameter of last command. -
+$_stands for the last parameter of last command. -

-stands for the Linux command in the last command. -
+!:0stands for the Linux command in the last command. -

-stands for the third to fifth parameters of the last command.
+!:3-5stands for the third to fifth parameters of the last command.
 If the first argument index is 0, then it can be omitted.
-For example,!:0-2
+For example,!:0-2can be simplified as!:-2.
+If the "TO" argument index is omited, then the last argument is not included.
+For example,!:3-means the third argument to the last-but-1 argument.
+Specially,!:-stands for last command without the last argument. -

-retrieves the last parameter of any previous command.
+<ESC> .orALT + .retrieves the last parameter of any previous command.
 Pressed once, it retrives the last parameter of the last command; pressed twice, it retrives the last parameter of the 2nd last command, and so on and so forth.

 Retrieve Output of Commands